Wolverine Animal - Facts and Adaptations

 The wolverine is the largest member of the mustelidae, the weasels, it is stocky, muscular and looks more like a small bear though is the size of a medium dog.
-It has a reputation for toughness and strength beyond its size being prepared to tackle prey much larger than itself (and tbh they're a bit fed up with the whole x-men thing now).
+It has a reputation for toughness and strength beyond its size being prepared to tackle prey much larger than itself.

 Average Weight: 9 to 25kg (20-55 lbs)

 Average Length: 65 to 107 cm long (26 - 42 inches) plus a tail of 17 - 26 cm (12 inches), 20 to 30cm (6.7 - 10.2 inches), shoulder height 30 - 45 cm (12 - 18 inches).
 Females are about 30% smaller than males.

 Breeding Season: Wolverines are polygamous, successful breeding males form long relationships with two or three females.
 The breeding season is in the summer though the species practices delayed implantation whereby the embryo is held in a kind of stasis until the time is more appropriate to continue development.
 Implantation won't take place if food is scarce, the young (kits - typically 3) are born between late February and April.
 Sexual maturity is reached at two and a half years old, life expectancy is 4-6 years.